Skip to content

 Encapsulation

-tRPC encapsulate side-effect of a by procedure or router making it always isolated, while Elysia give you a control over side-effect of a plugin via explicit scoping mechanism, and order-of-code.
+tRPC encapsulates side-effects of a procedure or router making it always isolated, while Elysia gives you control over side-effects of a plugin via explicit scoping mechanism, and order-of-code.

 ts